Histotechnologist Schools

 University of Tennessee Health Science Center

-The University of Tennessee Health Science Center offers a certificate program in histotechnology providing clinical histotechnology training and preparing health professionals for a career in a histology laboratory.
-Courses in this program are a combination of online, on-campus, and clinical practicums performed in an accredited laboratory setting.
+The University of Tennessee Health Science Center offers a certificate program in histotechnology.
+This program provides clinical histotechnology training and prepares health professionals for a career in a histology laboratory.
+Courses in this program combine online, on-campus, and clinical practicums performed in an accredited laboratory setting.

 Applicants to the program must have a bachelor’s degree from an accredited college or university with a cumulative GPA of 2.8.
 They must have completed prerequisite coursework in biology and chemistry.
 Application requirements include two letters of recommendation from college instructors or employers, official transcripts, and TOEFL scores for foreign applicants whose native language is not English.
 Students with degrees older than five years may be required to update science courses.

-This 22-credit program includes courses such as histology; histotechnology theory; histotechnology practice; laboratory techniques; and a practicum.
+This 22-credit program includes courses in histology, histotechnology theory, histotechnology practice, laboratory techniques, and a practicum.

 • Location: Memphis, TN